 Let me be clear about all of the NaNoWriMo Prep prompts that follow below:

 - There are NO right answers to these questions/prompts.
 Whatever your respond with is going to help.

-- I strongly recommend making written notes (handwritten or otherwise) to answer these prompts.
+- I strongly recommend that you make written notes (handwritten or otherwise) to answer these prompts.
 And do what you can to keep all your responses and notes in the same place.
 But if you don't have time or the inclination you can still just read over these prompts, and mentally make a few notes.
-It will still make a difference!
+It will still help you and make a difference!

 - Your notes (and/or thoughts) can be as messy or as neat as they evolve.
 Nobody is going to judge you.
 There are no awards or extra marks for neatness or quantity.

 - You can answer these questions with a few words, or a few pages of words.
 Or maybe even a doodle or brainstorm.
 Anything is fine as long as your brain is thinking about the question for a minute or two (or longer!).